LPDagallier/Phylogenomics_Workshop/HybPiper2.md

 ## 2.1 Preparation

+For extracting the loci sequences, you will usually be in 2 situations:

+- the list of samples you want to extract sequences for is ***the same*** as the list of samples you just assembled sequences for (same as previous step)
+- the list of samples you want to extract sequences for is
+  ***different*** from the list of samples you just assembled sequences for (different from previous step): this can happen when you want to discard samples that have poor assembly statistics, or when you want to extract the sequences for samples that were assembled in 2 separate assembly runs.

 ### 2.1.1 List of sample is *the same* as in the previous assembly step

 To extract the sequences for the samples you assembled in the step